-6. Large selection of things to do
+6. Great selection of things to do

 Boutique Hotels usually focus on what the city has to offer, this is mainly reflected in the culture, art, decor and food.
 Most hotels make sure these details are incorporated to what they offer their guests.
-Whether it is highlighting local artists or serving locally produced ingredients, these factors are always ingrained in boutique hotels.
+Whether highlighting local artists or serving locally produced ingredients, these factors are always ingrained in boutique hotels.
 That makes them more attractive than ever to travelers who want to experience a place as authentically as possible.

 Difference between a boutique hotel and hotel

 Although boutique hotels are still technically a “hotel,” there are many differences when compared to a traditional hotel chain.